Installation

 Note

-From now you can also access the server via SSH.
+From now on, you can also access the server via SSH.
 The default user is ‘systemv’ and the password is currently ‘LibreWorkspace’.

 Tip